Exaga/SAREPO_theme/README.md

 Copy the .htaccess file and .sarepo directory to the normal users' Slackware ARM local mirror repository root directory. e.g. /home/username/public_html/slackwarearm/

 ### Configuring ###
-Edit the .htaccess file in the root dir (**NOT** the one in the .sarepo dir!) and set the following paths correctly:
+Edit the .htaccess file in the root dir (**NOT** the one in the .sarepo dir!) and set the IndexStyleSheet, HeaderName, and ReadmeName file paths correctly:
 ```
   # CSS and HTML/PHP output
   IndexStyleSheet "/slackwarearm/.sarepo/sarepo_theme.css"
   HeaderName "/slackwarearm/.sarepo/header.php"
   ReadmeName "/slackwarearm/.sarepo/footer.php"
 ```
+There are header.html and footer.html files available for those who do not have PHP server capabilities.
+In this case, just change header.php and footer.php to header.html and footer.html respectively.

 Edit the .sarepo/search.php file and set the $pathSearchDir variable.
 This is the full path to the Slackware ARM local mirror repository root directory named "slackwarearm".
 ```